c-r-h/c-r-h/README.md

   Raspberry Pi I already have.
 - So... at the core of a [SmartNIC] is a [DPU].
-There's now a company making a [stand-alone DPU][FungiDPU] which, if I read their marketing material correctly, could be added to the computer mainboard along with the CPU, FPU, etc.  In any case, I'm interested to see what can be done with this chip.
+There's now a company making a [stand-alone DPU][FungiDPU] which, if I read their marketing material correctly, could be added to a computer mainboard for a closer connection with the CPU, memory, etc.  In any case, I'm interested to see what can be done with this chip.